 This could happen if you fall short of budget or span to run user tests, stakeholder interviews or card sorts.
 Yes, the very core of UX is shaken, i.e. talking to your users.
 In such a case, companies that are startups or have a limited digital footprint can function from mediums like forums or competitor reviews to understand the preferences of the users in the market.

-For well-established firms, customer service logs and app reviews can benefit from getting users’ viewpoint about specific products.
+For well-established firms, customer service logs and app reviews can benefit from getting users’ viewpoints about specific products.
 Without a doubt, first-hand research is the best way to be for user insights, but fortunately, there are other techniques to churn out qualitative data of your users which involves going beyond the regular lightweight guerrilla user testing options.

 Here are some to widen your horizon-